billin/billin-SDK/php5/README.md

 * `$password` - your Billin application user password - deprecated in favor of `$api_key`
 * `$api_key` - your Billin application user key string Create a user in the GUI, generate the key and set `$api_key` to it
 * `$debug` - set to false when done testing the SDK
+* `$secure` - if set, the certificate of Billin API and Paylane Card Proxy will be verified
+* `$pcp` - Paylane Card Proxy address, e.g. https://localhost:8080/
+* `$pcp_user` - Paylane Card Proxy user name - used only for credit card payments
+* `$pcp_pass` - Paylane Card Proxy password - used only for credit card payments

 Step 2.
 Test your Billin API communication
 --------------------------------------------------------------------------------